 Finding wonderfulness through stickiness

-Don opened Julia Child’s “The Way to Cook” cookbook to the recipe page for the pizza dough with yeast notes on the bookmark.
-I briefly looked over the instructions and said, “Easy”.
+Next, my husband opened Julia Child’s “The Way to Cook” cookbook to the pizza dough recipe page, with yeast notes on the bookmark.
+I briefly looked over the instructions and said, “Easy.”
 Inside my head, my arrogance popped up, I can do this.
 I’ve got this.
 And then, the feeling of doubt crept in!
-I know it shouldn’t have that high of a level of anxiety but perhaps it’s just the unknown of what is ahead that gets me.
+I know it shouldn’t have that high of a level of anxiety, but perhaps it’s just the unknown of what is ahead that gets me.

 I find myself intently reading the directions and doing what my husband does in prepping – getting every ingredient, measuring cup, and spoon out and in place.
 Ready to go!
 Although prepared, I proceeded, let’s say gingerly.

 The process of getting the water to be lukewarm, no higher than 110 F, took a little more time of back and forth than I wanted.
 Then I ended up making the yeast twice as I wasn’t sure if it was bubbling enough.
 But soon after mixing everything into the food processor, I discovered the stickiness of pizza dough.
 The dough was everywhere – on the countertop, my hands, the flour bag, the sponge, and the sink.
 But I persevered and had my dough in the bowl, wondering if it would be of any use.
 Had I kneaded it right – note to self – lookup kneading.
 But about an hour later – it did rise, and I was proud.
 I then punched it down (gathering that meant deflating it – did it?
 Need to look that up too.)

 Of course, the wondering goes on.
 Will it be any good?
 What if I didn’t do it right?
 What will we have for dinner?